 In this paper cholangiopancreatoscopy was abbreviated to “POCPS” which is not necessarily universally adopted terminology.

-Peer review
+Peer-review

 The paper includes a commendable and extensive review of the literature.
 It is well-written but do have some suggestions to hopefully enhance its strength.